 What is Forensic Science?

-As a word, forensic science is referred to the Latin word “forensis” meaning public discussion.
+As a word, forensic science is referred to as the Latin word “forensic” meaning public discussion.
 In ancient Rome, there was a marketplace in which people conducted governmental debates or used it as courts of law.

 In 1659, the word forensic was added to the English vocabulary.
 Its modern meaning is referred to the legal and criminal investigations.

-As a term, forensic science is defined with law enforcement, public health, criminal laws and criminal justice.
-Forensic science programs will educate you how to find clues of the crime.
+As a term, forensic science is defined with law enforcement, public health, criminal laws, and criminal justice.
+Forensic science programs will educate you on how to find clues about the crime.
 This science helps to understand what occurred, how it occurred and when it occurred.
 In fact, forensic science is about collecting, examining and analyzing the physical evidence of the crime scene.

 The Brief History of Forensic Science

 The history of forensic science was begun in the 700s A.D.
 The Chinese found that every human has unique fingerprints.